-Parameter Description Conditions Min Тур Max Unit tsta_hibernat ion startup time Time from hibernation to the first executed code instruction 0.2 0.4 ms tsta_slp startup time Time from GPIO toggle to the first executed code instruction.
+Parameter Description Conditions Min Тур Max Unit tsta_hiber startup time Time from hibernation to the first executed code instruction.
+Applies to both buck or boost modes, excludes capacitors charging time.
+Assumes VBAT_LOW=VBAT_HIGH with use of the resistive switch so no charging of the respective rail is needed.
+0.2 0.4 ms tsta_slp_buck startup time Time from GPIO toggle to the first executed code instruction.
 Applicable for both deep and extended sleep mode.
+Application in buck configuration at 3V battery voltage, excluding capacitor charging.
+0.86 1.2 ms tsta_slp_boost startup time Time from GPIO toggle to the first executed code instruction.
+Applicable for both deep and extended sleep mode.
+Application in boost configuration at 1.5V battery voltage, excluding capacitor charging.
 0.83 1.1 ms